alex-sherman/alex-sherman.github.io/_posts/2015-9-10-computer-graphics-1.md

 All of this tutorial will be in Javscript (I know gross), but the upside is you'll be able to edit it straight in these pages and see what happens.
 Additionally I will try to limit myself to not using *any* third party libraries.
 The tutorial will only make use of standard Javscript functionality like canvas and all the other work will be done by in the tutorial.
-So let's get right into it and take a look at canvas.
+I also expect people reading this to be relatively familiar with basic geomtry and math, like how we would describe points in 2D and 3D.
+That's enough intro, let's get right into it and take a look at canvas.

 Canvas
 --------